Shuijing725/Shuijing725.github.io/_pages/about.md

 - **06/30/2020:** Our paper "Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control" is accepted in [IROS 2020](https://www.iros2020.org)!
 - **06/19/2020:** Starting my PhD journey in [HCA group](https://publish.illinois.edu/humancenteredautonomy/)!
 - **09/28/2019:** My personal website is live!

+Miscellaneous
+---
+Navigating through an academic career is hard, especially after PhD graduation (i.e. you're on your own).
+Here're the quotes from senior colleagues that empowers me from time to time:
+- "As you rise, many people will disapprove.
+Rise anyway." -- Prof. Heng Ji
+- "People are asking, and I’m asking, what is my legacy?
+And I tell you, my legacy is my students.
+They worked hard, but they felt they were appreciated, and there was a sense of camaraderie and support for each other.
+I didn’t do it consciously, but I guess it came from my motherly instincts.
+And I’m still in contact with many of them—I worry about their children, the usual grandma!" -- Prof. Ruzena Bajcsy (who's also my academic grandma!)